- Parks (A - Z)

 You can find more information on the booking process by clicking on 'More Info'.

 During the late 1950’s a local farmer (and twitcher) William Quinton campaigned for a conservation area in the Beaufort West vicinity.

-However, it was only in the 1970s that South African National Parks proposed the establishment of a National Park that would be representative of the Nama Karoo Biome after a campaign launched by the South African Nature Foundation (SANF) and funded through the commission and sale of special art stamps depicting the flora and fauna of the Great Karoo.
-After considering a number of possible suitable areas it was decided to establish this new park in the vicinity of Beaufort West.
+However, it was only in the 1970s that South African National Parks (SANParks) proposed the establishment of a national park that would be representative of the nama-Karoo biome after a campaign launched by the South African Nature Foundation (SANF) and funded through the commission and sale of special art stamps depicting the flora and fauna of the Great Karoo.
+After considering a number of suitable areas it was decided to establish this new park in the vicinity of Beaufort West.

-In a gesture of support, the Town Council of Beaufort West donated 7 209 ha of communal land north-west of the town to the South African National Parks.
-This area then formed the nucleus of the Karoo NP, proclaimed in 1979.
-SANF purchased additional land to be incorporated into Karoo NP, and in 1989 a luxury rest camp was opened.
+In a gesture of support, the Town Council of Beaufort West donated 7 209 ha of communal land north-west of the town to the SANParks.
+This area then formed the nucleus of the Karoo National Park, proclaimed in 1979.
+SANF purchased additional land to be incorporated into the Park, and in 1989 a luxury rest camp was opened.

 Have a question?
 Why not ask at the forums?